Alpine skiing-Vonn's dream gone in 13 seconds after horror crash

-CORTINA D'AMPEZZO, Italy, Feb 8 : Lindsey Vonn's audacious bid to win Olympic downhill gold with a ruptured ACL lasted 13 seconds on Sunday as the American great suffered a horrific crash early in her run.
+CORTINA D'AMPEZZO, Italy, Feb 8 : Lindsey Vonn's audacious bid to win Olympic downhill gold with a ruptured ACL lasted 13 seconds on Sunday as the American great suffered a horrific crash early in her run and was taken to hospital.

 Vonn, 41, whose battle to reach the start line despite her knee injury dominated the opening days of the Milano Cortina Olympics, saw her unlikely quest end in agony.